matepaiva/matepaiva.github.io/_posts/2016-02-09-month-calendar-generator.markdown

 <h3>Introduction</h3>

-With Month Calendar Generator, we ask you a "year-month" argument -- and we return to you the sheet of that period in 3 different ways:
+With Month Calendar Generator, we ask you the "year-month" arguments -- and we return to you the sheet of that period in 3 different ways:
 - as an array of arrays (6 lines with 7 days in each),
 - as an table with all the content and a bunch of classes set up,
 - or as divs inside divs, instead of a table but with the same features (just for those who has a problem with tables).